DiscM/flowstatedemos/QuickStart.md

 - Shared information
 ```

-6. Optional: add `Area2D` or `Area3D` triggers so the checklist completes as the player visits each station.
+6. Optional: add `Area2D` or `Area3D` triggers so the checklist completes as you visit each station.
 7. Run the scene and make sure the route is readable from the default view.

 ### Loose Tutorial: The Last Cool Room